4 reasons why companies should measure their carbon footprint

 Content

-There are now many good reasons to address your company's carbon footprint - read on to learn why
+There are many reasons to address your company's carbon footprint - read on and learn why

 1. Attract and retain talent

-Sustainability and CSR are increasingly a crucial factor when new graduates are looking for their future employer.
-Among Millenials - who will soon represent the majority of the labour market - up to 64% will turn down a job if the company does not have strong CSR values, according to Cone Communications.
-At the same time, we know that 71% say they are actually willing to take a pay cut to work for a company with which they share values.
+Sustainability and CSR are increasingly becoming a deciding factor when graduates are looking for their next employer.
+According to Cone Communications, up to 64% of Millenials - who will soon represent the majority of the labor market - will turn down a job if the company does not have strong CSR values.
+At the same time, we know that 71% say they are actually willing to take a pay cut to work for a company they share values with.

-There are indications that you need to actively act on your CSR strategy if you want to remain competitive - and transparency on CSR is a key factor here. carbon footprint is an obvious way to do this.
-Fortunately, there are many good examples of companies doing this.
-Zetland, for example, has been one of them here in Denmark, being incredibly transparent in their approach to carbon measurement.
+There is evidence to suggest that you need to take action on your CSR strategy if you want to stay competitive - and transparency about your carbon footprint is an obvious way to do this.
+Carbon footprint transparency is an obvious way to do this.
+Fortunately, there are many good examples of companies that do this.
+Zetland, for example, has been one of those who have been incredibly transparent in their approach to CO2 measurement in Denmark.

-According to Unily, which has surveyed climate policies in workplaces, around 83% of employees do not think their workplace is doing enough for the climate.
-When you also know that companies that do not do enough for the climate can lose up to 25% of their turnover due to potential employee strikes and decreased employee engagement, it is clear that there can also be direct financial consequences if a company does not take its climate policy seriously.
+According to Unily, a study on workplace climate policy, around 83% of employees believe that their workplace is not doing enough for the climate.
+Knowing that companies that don't do enough for the climate can lose up to 25% of their turnover due to potential employee strikes and decreased employee engagement, it's clear that there can also be direct financial consequences if a company doesn't take its climate policy seriously.

-This is supported by CDP, which shows that companies that actively work on their climate policy have 18% higher "return on investment" compared to companies that do not.
-That is pretty impressive anyway.
+This is supported by CDP, which shows that companies that actively work with their climate policy have an 18% higher return on investment compared to companies that do not.
+Still, that's pretty impressive.

-This just emphasises that green business is also good business.
+It just emphasizes that green business is also necessarily good business.

-At the time of writing, there are no concrete rules in Denmark requiring companies to comply with any non-financial reporting requirements.
-Over a long period, however, such requirements have been discussed, and most recently we have seen the EU taxonomy requiring greater sustainable transparency from larger companies.
+At the time of writing, there are no specific rules in Denmark that require companies to comply with non-financial reporting requirements.
+However, such requirements have been discussed for some time, and most recently we have seen the EU taxonomy, which requires greater sustainable transparency from larger companies.

-These requirements may not affect your business, but we are increasingly starting to see ambitious requirements from some of the largest companies in the country.
-Most recently, Novo Nordisk has set a requirement for 100% green power from all suppliers by 2030.
-We'll be seeing more of this "autonomous" legislation in the future.
+These requirements may not apply to your company, but we are increasingly starting to see ambitious requirements from some of the largest companies in the country.
+Most recently, Novo Nordisk has set a requirement for 100% green power for all suppliers by 2030.
+We'll see more of this more "autonomous" legislation in the future.

-So CO2 reporting will become a must-have sooner or later.
-Therefore, companies might as well look ahead and start implementing practices that support carbon measurement and sustainability transparency.
-Being at the forefront of this will certainly not harm competitiveness.
+Carbon reporting will become a must-have sooner or later.
+As a company, you might as well look ahead and start implementing practices that support CO2 measurement and sustainability transparency.
+It certainly won 't hurt your competitiveness to be at the forefront of this particular area.

 4. Keep your customers

-Consumers are increasingly focusing on sustainability: according to an IBM report, around 6/10 consumers will change their purchasing habits to lower their carbon footprint.
-Among consumers who consider sustainability very or extremely important, more than 70% are willing to pay up to 35% more for products and brands that take responsibility for the climate.
+Consumers increasingly value sustainability: According to a report from IBM, around 6/10 would change their purchasing habits to lower their carbon footprint.
+In the group of consumers who consider sustainability to be very or extremely important, over 70% are willing to pay up to 35% more for products and brands that take responsibility for the climate.

 There are a number of examples of companies that have successfully incorporated a brand narrative with sustainability at its core.
 Perhaps best known is outdoor giant Patagonia, one of the top scorers in the B Corp movement.
-They have achieved a turnover of approximately 5.5 billion kroner annually with over 70% recycled materials in their clothing and exclusively organic cotton.
-They are a good example of a company that has achieved great customer loyalty and increased popularity, partly due to their transparent climate policy and performance.
+They have achieved a turnover of approximately 5.5 billion dollars annually with over 70% recycled materials in their clothing and exclusively organic cotton.
+They are a great example of a company that has achieved great customer loyalty and popularity due to their transparent climate policy and results.

-If you are interested in entering into a dialogue about climate action and CO2 measurement in your company or organisation, please feel free to contact me at oskar@climaider.com
+If you are interested in starting a dialogue about climate action and CO2 measurement in your company or organization, feel free to contact me at oskar@climaider.com